hejroe/hejroe-articles/2023-07-18-Pick-a-Number.md

 # Pick a Number

 Choose a number between 1 and 10.
 It was 7, right?
 OK so perhaps not for everyone.
 Maybe it was 5 or 3 instead.
 Generally, it would seem that there is a preference for the number 7.
 At least for those with a shared culture and experience.
-Now imagine if you will a hall with 100 people in it.

 Now imagine if you will a hall with 100 people in it.
 They all have a mobile/tablet device.
 All are asked to visit a website and select their preference for a number between 1 and 10.
 They all respond, and you will likely see a distribution similar to this: